Mental health factors

-Stress is a physiological reaction of the body to demands placed on it.
+Stress is a reaction of the body to demands placed on it.

-People typically say "stress" or "stressed" to refer to the body's reaction when demands exceed a person's capacity to cope.
+People often say "stress" or "stressed" to refer to the body's reaction when demands exceed a person's capacity to cope.
 While this notion of stress seems negative, a certain amount of stress is necessary and desirable.

 At a reasonable level, stress can make us feel challenged and motivated.
 Too little stress, however, can lead to boredom and low mood.
-Even situations commonly regarded as positive—the birth of a child, being promoted or moving to a new home—can be stressful.
+Even situations commonly seen as positive, like the birth of a child, being promoted or moving to a new home, can be stressful.

 It's important to remember that people will experience the same stressful situation in different ways, and that personal and situational factors can make a huge difference.

 There are several sources of negative stress.
 Two of the largest categories of stress come from the workplace and from home life.

 Workplace stressors are the subject of much research and debate.
 The National Institute for Occupational Health and Safety defines stress as "the harmful physical and emotional responses that occur when the requirements of the job do not match the capabilities, resources, or needs of the worker."

 People often say the challenge of finding a balance between the demands of family and personal life and job responsibilities is a source of stress.
-Stress experienced in one area of life can compound stress in another.
+Stress experienced in one area of life can make stress in another feel worse.

 Home & family